 Support copilots

 Support copilots can be set up to provide real-time transcription, analysis, and intelligent assistance to support technicians, whether online or on-site.
-They not only offer instant access to troubleshooting guides, repair manuals, and best practices but also suggest possible failure causes, guide agents with relevant diagnostic questions, and extract key insights during interactions.
+They not only offer instant access to troubleshooting guides, repair manuals, and best practices but also suggest possible failure causes, guide human agents with relevant diagnostic questions, and extract key insights during interactions.

 Support copilots can create a real-time digital representation of a machine’s condition, helping technicians diagnose issues faster and with better accuracy.

-Do you need AI in your company?
+Do you need AI-powered customer support in your company?

 AI is a versatile tool.
 This allows businesses to address a wide range of challenges, from online stores to factories.
 Implementing AI into your operations will streamline troubleshooting, automate ticketing, and enhance decision-making, reducing response times and minimising operational costs.